 During World War II, the White Star Line building suffered damaged to her gable following the Liverpool Blitz, and she was not rebuilt until the late 1940s.
 Whilst many buildings were destroyed in the World War II attacks, Albion House survived due to the cast iron girders that were installed by the same engineers who built RMS Titanic.

-Welcome to the official website, guide and online presence for the historic village of Hale designed to help you find out about the village and make the most from your day out here if you plan to visit the village.
+Welcome to the official website and guide for the historic village of Hale.
+Designed to help you find out about the village and make the most from your day out here if you plan to visit the village.

 Liverpool has been described as having "the most splendid setting of any English city.
 At 53°240N 2°590W (53.4, 2.98), 176 miles (283 km) northwest of London, located on the Liverpool Bay of the Irish Sea the city of Liverpool is built across a ridge of sandstone hills rising up to a height of around 230 feet (70 m) above sea-level at Everton Hill, which represents the southern boundary of the West Lancashire Coastal Plain.

 The Mersey Estuary separates Liverpool from Birkenhead, Wallasey and the Kirby[disambiguation needed] sands to the south west.
 The boundaries of Liverpool are adjacent to Bootle, Crosby and Maghull in south Sefton to the north, and Kirkby, Huyton, Prescot and Halewood in Knowsley to the east.